Below you can find information about the different classes available across GG&C and information on when they run.

 If you would like to speak with the team directly, please contact our obstetrics physiotherapy department.

-This class is available as a one off class to everyone from 12 weeks pregnant onwards.
+This class is available as a one off class to everyone between 12-30 weeks pregnant onwards.
 It will provide you with an opportunity to discuss pregnancy related changes to your body and how to manage them.
 It also aims to promote health, wellbeing and exercise in pregnancy.

 It takes place twice a month, on a Monday between 1-2 pm at the Physiotherapy Department on the Ground Floor of the Maternity Unit at the Queen Elizabeth Campus.